-The economy is on a moderate growth path and inflation pressures are contained, data showed Thursday, backing up the Federal Reserve's vow to keep benchmark interest rates ultra-low for some time.
+Labor market and consumer prices data on Thursday showed the U.S. economy is on a moderate growth path and inflation pressures are contained, backing up the Federal Reserve's vow to keep benchmark interest rates ultra-low for some time.

 In another report, the department said the Consumer Price Index was unchanged in February after rising 0.2 percent the prior month.
 Excluding volatile energy and food prices, the closely watched core measure of consumer inflation inched up 0.1 percent after falling the same amount in January.

 Even though we have growth in the economy, there is still spare capacity that is putting downward pressure on inflation.
 We think the Fed can be comfortably on hold, said Zach Pandl, U.S. economist at Nomura Securities International in New York.

 Citing a moderate economic recovery and low rates of resource utilization, the Fed -- the U.S. central bank -- this week renewed a promise to keep its benchmark interest rate exceptionally low for an extended period.

 The economy resumed growth in the second half of 2009, led by the manufacturing sector as factories ramped up production to rebuild inventories that had been reduced to record low levels because of weak demand.